Georgia Coast Collaborative:Together we are stronger

 On May 8, 2017, One Hundred Miles and eleven other organizations came together at New Ebenezer Retreat Center in Rincon, GA to publicly launch the Collaborative.
 Its history and beauty made Ebenezer Creek a good metaphor for the Collaborative’s mission – working together to protect special landscapes across the coast.

-By working collaboratively towards a set of shared goals, the groups in the GCC …
+Our Mission: By working collaboratively towards a set of shared goals, the groups in the GCC …

 Envision a future where awareness and celebration of our coastal resources, as well as citizen participation in community conservation, encourages leaders to take actions that reflect the area’s conservation values and results in improved quality of life for coastal Georgia’s future generations.